-Not all the blame for poor indoor air quality lies elsewhere.
-It’s important for you to properly ventilate your apartment when cooking and cleaning, so keep the exhaust fan on when cooking and open a window if you’re doing any cleaning with chemicals.
-These simple steps will help prevent the buildup of volatile organic compounds (VOCs), which have been shown to be harmful to respiratory and overall health.
+Not all the blame for poor Indoor Air Quality lies elsewhere.
+Cooking odors and fumes can leak into hallways or pass between open windows, and in addition to being annoying, can irritate allergies and asthma symptoms.
+It’s important for you to properly ventilate your apartment when cooking and cleaning.
+Keep the exhaust fan on when cooking and open a window if you’re doing any cleaning with chemicals.
+These simple steps will help prevent the buildup of Volatile Organic Compounds (VOCs), which are harmful to respiratory and overall health.

-Ventilation is key in any living space.
-This is especially true in apartments, where the small rooms can more easily trap all the things you don’t want to be breathing.
+This is especially true in apartments, where the small rooms can more easily trap pollutants.
 You can offset this by opening windows when weather permits, or trying to use a fan to circulate the air.
 This will help clear out or at least dilute the levels of irritants in the air.

-Another option is to use an air purifier.
-If you’re concerned about secondhand smoke from neighbors or residue from building materials, look for something that filters particulates and chemicals from the air.
+Concerned about secondhand smoke or residue from building materials?
+Get a purifier that filters particulates and chemicals from the air.

-This Aprilaire Allergy Room Purifier is perfect for anyone with allergies who’s concerned with the air in their apartment.
-It handles common things like dust and mold spores and also filters out VOCs and other gaseous allergy triggers.
+Our Allergy Room Purifier is perfect for anyone with allergies who’s concerned with the air in their apartment.
+It handles common things like dust and mold spores.
+It also filters out VOCs and other gaseous allergy triggers.

-If you want to know exactly what you’re dealing with in your apartment’s air, you can purchase an air quality test kit.
 These are simple, in-home kits that take a sample of the surrounding air.
-Then you send them back to the company, where their lab analyzes the results.
+You then send them back to the company and their lab analyzes the results.

 Once you know what pollutants are lingering in your environment, you’ll be able to take the necessary steps to remove them.
-And remember, sometimes that means alerting your landlord or property manager who are responsible for providing a living space that’s up to code.
+And remember, sometimes that means alerting your landlord or property manager to make sure your building is up to code.

 United Nations, “The World’s Cities 2016”, http://www.un.org/en/development/desa/population/publications/pdf/urbanization/the_worlds_cities_in_2016_data_booklet.pdf